 16) Undergang – Misantropologli

 To say that Undergang isn’t for everyone would be a massive understatement.
 But there are those who crave something more barbarous in their rotation… Something more noxious and foul.
-If Vader & Cannibal Corpse are malevolent, tactical assassins, Undergang is the brute bludgeoning its prey.
+If Vader & Cannibal Corpse are malevolent, tactical assassins, then Undergang is the brute bludgeoning its prey.

 Key tracks: “Skåret i småstykker,” “Lymfatisk drænage”